-O1 GOVERNANCE SUSTAINABLE TRANSFORMATIONAL INNOVATION O3 AUTHENTICITY 04 TRANSPARENCY RESPONSIBLE DIVERSITY DIGITALISING COMMITMENT REPORTING RESILIENT RISK CONTROL AND MANAGEMENT COLLABORATE TO INNOVATE CONNECT AND SHARE DIALOGUE REGENERATIVE STRATEGIC ALIGNMENT RESPONSES APPLIED ACT AND TRANSFORM COOPERATE Maintain leadership from the governing body to boost and supervise the fulfilment of the mission Develop a regenerative differentiating innovative value in the main solutions Share the same values, work towards the same purpose in each work centre Distinction through continuous scrutiny
+GOVERNANCE TRANSFORMATIONAL INNOVATION AUTHENTICITY TRANSPARENCY 1 2 3 4 RESPONSIBLE DIVERSITY DIGITALISING COMMITMENT REPORTING RESILIENT RISK CONTROL AND MANAGEMENT COLLABORATE TO INNOVATE CONNECT AND SHARE DIALOGUE AND REGENERATIVE STRATEGIC ALIGNMENT RESPONSES APPLIED ACT AND TRANSFORM COOPERATE Maintain leadership from the governing body to boost and supervise the fulfilment of the mission differentiating innovative Share the same values, work towards the same purpose in each work centre Distinction through continuous scrutiny

-KEY MILESTONES

-Obtained the UNE 19601 standard for Tax Compliance and created the Tax Compliance Body.

-Took part in the international debate on climate, in the COP 27 and in associations such as CLG Europe and WBCSD.

-Approved the new corporate mission: We challenge the present to make the future possible.

-93.7% of contracts with local suppliers.
+- Obtained the UNE 19601 standard for Tax Compliance and created the Tax Compliance Body. - Took part in the international debate on climate, in the COP 27 and in associations such as CLG Europe and WBCSD. - > Approved the new corporate mission: We challenge the present to make the future possible. - > 93.7% of contracts with local suppliers.

-Expand the corporate reports adding to the current ones some specific ones on Human Rights and Diversity.

-Consolidate an ESG budget with key indicators that range from people and the environment to environmental impact management.

-Disseminated the new corporate mission through campaigns and courses for employees.

-Continue to deploy the Enhancement of the Supplier Risk Map through the new SCRM methodology, which means that 60% of suppliers will have ESG assessment, monitoring and improvement plans.
-MAIN CHALLENGES
+- Expand the corporate reports adding to the current ones some specific ones on Human Rights and Diversity. - Consolidate an ESG budget with key indicators that range from people and the environment to environmental impact management. - Disseminated the new corporate mission through campaigns and courses for employees. - > Continue to deploy the Enhancement of the Supplier Risk Map through the new SCRM methodology, which means that 60% of suppliers will have ESG assessment, monitoring and improvement plans.

-CORPORATE GOVERNANCE
+GOVERNANCE